-Continuing Professional Development (CPD) is a record of your learning and achievements – your organisation will have a copy of this record and it is recommended that you also keep you own as well as copies of any qualifications and certificates you have earned in case you change employer.
+Continuing Professional Development (CPD) means keeping a record of your learning and achievements – your organisation will have a copy of this record and it is recommended that you also keep you own as well as copies of any qualifications and certificates you have earned in case you change employer.
 Your Personal Development Plan (PDP) will also be part of your CPD.

 By keeping track of your learning, you will have a clear record of your development and progress towards your long-term goals.
 You should also regularly reflect on your practice and your development to gain insights about the progress you have made.

 For those carers wishing to advance their careers in the care sector, it is important to align their learning and skills with the future needs of the company or care industry as a whole – career success can often be attributed to being in the right place, with the right skill set, at the right time.
 Learning skills that are likely to be in demand will create opportunities for career progression.

 To summarise, some of the benefits of CPD include: